Freezylex/Freezy_lex/README.md

 # Freezy_lex

-Here are 2 notebooks from my projects and hws.
+Here are some notebooks from my projects and hws.
 Some more are coming soon.